Filing trade mark applications

 Where an application is filed in the name of an unincorporated trust, we will require the applicant to amend the name to that of all the individual trustee(s) of the trust as it is the trustee(s) who legally own the property, not the trust itself.

 Where property is held on trust for someone else, the trustee (as legal owner of the mark) should be entered as the applicant rather than the beneficiary.

 Where there are any changes to the named trustee(s), an assignment form must be filed in accordance with regulation 146 of the Trade Mark Regulations 2003.
 See the Practice Guidelines on Assignments and Transmission for further assistance.

 For an international registration designating New Zealand the reference to an owner acting as a trustee will be allowable.

 An application may be filed in the name of a Government department.
 When an application is filed in the name of a Government department, the applicant name should be in the following format:

-"Her Majesty the Queen in right of New Zealand acting through the Department of …”
+"The Sovereign in right of New Zealand acting through the Department of …”

-"Her Majesty the Queen in right of New Zealand acting through the Commissioner of … or his or her duly authorised delegate"
+"The Sovereign in right of New Zealand acting through the Commissioner of … or his or her duly authorised delegate"